Helen Sedgwick: Life

-Sedgwick was born in London and studied physics at Bristol University.
-She gained a PhD in Physics from Edinburgh University and she has an MLitt in Creative Writing from Glasgow University.
+Sedgwick was born in London and studied physics at the University of Bristol.
+She gained a PhD in physics from the University of Edinburgh and an MLitt in Creative Writing from the University of Glasgow.

 After leaving physics research to become a freelance writer, Sedgwick worked as the joint managing director of Cargo Publishing from 2014 to 2015, Sedgwick was also the managing editor of Gutter magazine and worked as a creative writing tutor.

 She released her first novel in 2016, The Comet Seekers.
 This was followed by her second novel, The Growing Season, which was shortlisted for Fiction Book of the Year in Scotland's National Book Awards 2018.
 Sedgwick's first crime novel was When The Dead Come Calling, the opening book in the Burrowhead Mysteries crime trilogy.
 She cites her scientific background as a big influence on her writing.

 Sedgwick is a member of The Society of Authors and the Crime Writers' Association.
 She lives in Tain, in Ross-shire in the Scottish Highlands with her partner and their daughter.